I. The Law

 Students who are unable to apply on line may contact the OSD office for assistance.
 We encourage you to apply online prior to the intake appointment however this is not required.

 After the intake process and any necessary follow up are complete, the Disability Specialist will make a determination regarding appropriate accommodations.
 If the request meets the criteria set forth in Section II.
-I, the Disability Specialist will develop and approve an ADA Reasonable Accommodation Letter and list of Approved Support Services (see Appendix B).
+I, the Disability Specialist will generate and approve an OSD Eligibility Letter on the .
 Copies of this letter and list are provided to the student and are also maintained in the student’s OSD file.
 After the initial intake appointment and authorization of accommodations, a student should meet with his/her Disability Specialist prior to, or at the beginning of the quarter as needed in order to develop an updated ADA Reasonable Accommodation Letter for distribution to his/her faculty and list of Approved Support Services for the student.

 The student will initiate the request for accommodation by providing faculty the ADA Reasonable Accommodation Letter and discussing the implementation of needed accommodations prior to, or at the beginning of the quarter.
 Timely requests are crucial to the process of facilitating accommodations.
 Provision of retroactive accommodations is not required.
 A student who is requesting accommodations that require significant lead time, such as books in audiotape, e-text, or Braille format, should make those needs known as far in advance as possible.